infoqualitylab/Tagger_Evaluation/Scripts/README.md

 We ran the RCT Tagger on the PMIDs retrieved in step 3.

 #### Step 5: Error analysis
 We conducted an error analysis on the articles that were not processed by the RCT Tagger.
+The Python script **Step5_Metadata_Analysis_of_Low_Scored_Articles.ipynb** was used to collect metadata of the articles given low scores by the RCT Tagger, including: their PubMed publication type, title, authors.
+We also manually collected their full-texts to do the error analysis.